Francisca-Heii/online-store-app/README.md

 - <a href="#acknowledge">8.
 Acknowledge</a>
 - <a href="#disclaimer">9.
 Disclaimer</a>

-## *SUPREME FURNITURE*
----
-This is an e-commerce web application, created for the purposes of satisfying the requirements for the **Code Institute Full Stack Development Course Milestone Project 4.** The goal of the application is to sell quality furniture at unbeatable prices in Ireland and Northern Ireland.
-At Supreme Furniture, we have a **huge variety of beds, wardrobes, bedroom furniture, sofas, dining tables, dining chairs, lightings, TV units, and many more.**

 ### The business goals of this website are:
 * Excellent UX to keep potential clients on site long enough.
 * Provide high quality of furniture at an unbeatable and affordable price.